libapps/libapps-mirror/nassh/doc/FAQ.md

      term_.prefs_.set('alt-is-meta', true)

-> How do I make backspace send ^H?
+## How do I make backspace send ^H?

+  You should manage your preferences under the Secure Shell Options page.
+  Just right click the app in Chrome, select Options, and see the Keyboard section.
+The documentation below is meant for people hacking on the source directly.

   By default, hterm sends a delete (DEL, '\x7f') character for the backspace key.
 Sounds crazy, but it tends to be the right thing for